AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Search and rescue.

-**Operational Examples:** 2015 experimental joint exercise in Turin area.
+**Operational examples:** 2015 experimental joint exercise in Turin area.

 **Summary:** Desk research indicates that the Italian Red Cross used a drone with Red Cross insignia on it in 2015.
 This appears to be linked to a November 2015 joint exercise between the Italian Red Cross and the Politecnico of Turin, in which medical teams and engineers used a thermal-camera equipped drone to assist with a simulated search and rescue operation.
 In 2016, the Italian Red Cross in Bologna announced a collaboration with the UK-based telematics provider Octo on a "drone intelligence service" for emergency rescue operations.
 We were unable to contact a representative of the organization for an informational interview for this project.